All I can say is: it's about damn time.

 One of the first X-Comics I read featured Juggernaut, and I've been a fan of his ever since.
 He's tangled with some of the biggest names in the Marvel Universe - Thor, the Avengers, Spider-Man, the Hulk - and he's always come out on top.
 Well, for a little bit, anyway.

 Like most of the Marvel Legends, this is far from the first time Juggy's had an action figure.
-He showed up in the very first 1990 X-Men line, and had made a few more appearances over the years.
-But out of all the Juggernauts over the years, none has even come close to this level of excellence.
+He showed up in the very first 1990 series of the X-Men line, and had made a few more appearances over the years.
+But out of all the Juggernauts, none has even come close to this level of excellence!

 The finger joints are hindered a bit by the big metal bands that run across Juggernaut's hands - in fact, their articulation is contained inside those bands.
 The four-way torso joint (just like the Hulk movie figures) can get pulled around by all the upper body weight it has to support, but it's not really loose.
 He's far too thick for a torso joint like Colossus had.